 Let me say this again: As tempting as it may be to cash out an old 401(k), it’s a poor financial decision.
 That’s because, in the eyes of the IRS, cashing out your 401(k) before you are 59 ½ is considered an early withdrawal and is subject to a 10 percent penalty on top of regular income taxes.

-In most cases, your plan administrator will mail you a check for 70 percent of your 401k balance.
-What’s there minus the 10 percent withdrawal penalty and 20 percent to cover federal income taxes (depending on your tax bracket, you may owe more or less when you file your return).
+In most cases, your plan administrator will mail you a check for 70 percent of your 401(k) balance.
+That’s your balance minus: 10 percent for the withdrawal penalty and 20 percent to cover federal income taxes (depending on your tax bracket, you may owe more or less when you file your return).

 Its financially prudent to save for retirement and leave that money invested.
 But paying the 10 percent early withdrawal penalty is just dumb money — it’s equivalent to taking money you’ve earned and tossing it out the window.